 While the band had previously enjoyed almost universal critical approval for their music, the change of sound on this album garnered a huge critical backlash against the band.
 One reviewer writes of the album: “In the hands of Chris Frantz and Tina Weymouth, the group’s music loses much of its distinctive, thuggish edginess, as well as its reliance on current dance trends, becoming faceless, undistinguished dance-pop sludge.”
 Even more cruelly, the now-defunct UK music paper Melody Maker gave the album a two-word review, namely: “No thanks.”

-After this disaster the band split up and Shaun Rider took his mate Bez and a backing singer called ‘Kermit’ and together they formed Black Grape.
+After this disaster the band split up and Shaun Rider took his mate Bez, the backing singer Kermit and together they formed Black Grape.

-Notable memory: Shaun and Black Grape appeared on TFI Friday and sang a cover of the Sex Pistols’ ‘Pretty Vacant’.
+Notable memory: Shaun and Black Grape appeared on TFI Friday where they sang a cover of the Sex Pistols’ ‘Pretty Vacant’.

 Before this ITC had warned Channel 4 because of previous guests using the F word on live television before the watershed.
 Ryder dropped a couple of them during the song and as a result was actually named in a Channel 4 compliance manual banning him from appearing live on the channel ever again.

 Their first album was very well received and went straight to number 1.
 A year later, in time for Euro ’96 they recorded and released the track below, which got to number 6.

 Another notable and something forgotten about : Joe Strummer and Keith Allen appeared on the single too.